Buying

 How to Align Procurement Goals with Business Objectives

-Procurement delivers the most impact when its goals directly support the company’s broader strategy, whether that’s driving revenue, improving efficiency, or enabling innovation.
-When procurement operates in isolation, opportunities for savings and growth are often missed.
-Aligning procurement with overall business goals creates shared accountability, strengthens decision-making, and ensures every dollar spent contributes to long-term success.
+Procurement delivers the most impact when its goals directly support the company’s broader strategy - whether that’s driving revenue, improving efficiency, or enabling innovation.
+When procurement operates in isolation, opportunities are missed.
+Alignment creates shared accountability and ensures every dollar contributes to long-term success.

 • Revenue: Negotiate better vendor terms to improve margins.